Aluminum Beam Capacity Calculator

 aluminimum design checks showing aluminimum shear design example

-What determines the capacity of a beam?
+What determines the capacity of an Aluminum Beam?

-• Cross-sectional Dimensions: The width, height, and shape of the beam cross-section also play a role in its capacity.
+• Section Dimensions: The width, height, and shape of the beam cross-section also play a role in its capacity.
 A wider and taller beam will generally have a higher capacity than a narrower, shorter one of the same material.
 Obviously, the section thickness also plays a critical role in the member's strength.
 Experiment with the above calculator to see how dimensions affect the capacity and utility.

 • Span Length: The span length of a beam, or the distance between its supports, can also affect its capacity.
 As the span length increases, the beam will have to support more weight and become weaker, particularly to buckling and compressive forces.